 Know your (and your child’s) rights

 Some airline employees are also decidedly “unfriendly” about traveling with car seats.
 I have heard multiple stories of flight attendants insisting that the car seat cannot be used on the plane (when in fact the airline does allow it), or telling a parent that they have to put their infant’s seat forward-facing, which goes against the seat manufacturer’s instructions.
-Print out the FAA’s official regulations regarding child restraints as documentation in case you are given a hard time about your seat.
 Please note that airlines based overseas are under no obligation to follow these regulations, although some do.

 Restraints designed for travel